oxidecomputer/propolis/README.md

 # key_pem = ""
 # root_cert_pem = ""

-# Specifies the SocketAddr of the crucible control interface.
-YYY I'm not
+# Specifies the SocketAddr of the Upstairs crucible control interface.
+When
-# really sure what this actually does, but it defaults to Nothing
+# ommitted, the control interface won't be started.
+The control interface is an
+# HTTP server that exposes commands to take snapshots, simulate faults, and
+# retrieve runtime debug information.
 # control_addr = ""

 # When true, the device will be read-only.
 Defaults to false